oisdk/site/posts/2018-03-20-countdown.markdown

 ## Generating all Expressions

-The simplest implementation I can think of is one which generates all possible expressions from the input, and then tests each one successively.
+I can't think of a simpler way to solve the problem than generate-and-test, so we'll work from there.
+Testing is easy (`(target ==) . eval`{.haskell}), so we'll focus on generation.
 The core function we'll use for this is usually called "unmerges":

 ```haskell
 unmerges [x,y] = [([x],[y])]